AndersonHsieh0330/eeprom_reader/README.md

 Once the address read reaches the last address, which is 0x7FFF for 256k bit eeprom, the next address will loop back to 0x0000.

 ### Implementation
-Based on the datasheet specifications, this project implements a **state machine** to deliver the correct signals to the SDA line. <br>2 clock signals are generated, 200khz for system clk and 100khz for the SCL clock that the EEPROM receives.
+Based on the datasheet specifications, this project implements a **state machine** to deliver the correct signals to the SDA line.
+Each full cycle of the state machine propagation uses sends one "random read" request to the EEPROM device.
+Please check the Timing section for data sheet random read specifications.<br>2 clock signals are generated, 200khz for system clk and 100khz for the SCL clock that the EEPROM receives.
 The 8 bit data ouputs are mapped to 8 GPIO pins on the board, please check [the contraint file](https://github.com/AndersonHsieh0330/eeprom_reader/blob/master/eeprom_reader.srcs/constrs_1/new/primary.xdc) for more details

 ### Simulation